Halifax Logo

 A brand with more than a century and a half history strives to become relevant and modern; therefore, it regularly revises its visual identity.
 This approach to his image allows him to stay afloat, surrounded by competing fintech startups.

 The famous “X” symbol with which Halifax is associated is relatively recent.
-Earlier logos focused on the name of the company and did not contain additional decorative elements.
-Wolff Olins designed the original version of the enlarged X. It has become one of the UK’s most iconic emblems.
+Earlier logos focused on the company name and did not contain additional decorative elements.
+Wolff Olins designed the original version of the enlarged X, which has become one of the UK’s most iconic emblems.
 Modern designers have slightly changed their appearance to make the brand attractive to young people and the older generation.

 What is Halifax?